 After an early breakfast, the van will depart Mascota at 9 am, driving along the beautiful Sierra Madre Mountaina, and arriving at Puerto Vallarta airport at 12 pm (noon).

-- all breakfasts and lunches, welcome and goodbye dinners
+- all breakfasts and lunches, plus welcome and goodbye dinners

 - all transportation including airport pickup and dropoff